University Laboratory High School (Urbana, Illinois): The Wylde Q. Chicken Award (since 1998)

-X-Week (2013-20??) / X-Dinner (since 20??-present)
+X-Week (2013–20??) / X-Dinner (since 20??–present)

 X-Week is an annual fundraising tradition at the school.
 Members of Student Council choose one or two charities, which are usually local, to donate the money to.
 Each day, a different class hosts a fundraiser.
 The senior class hosts the annual Senior Auction during the Friday of X-Week every year.
 They auction off a wide variety of items, which usually include class notes and baked goods, as well as more eccentric options such as a movie night at a teacher's house or the opportunity to go on a safari with a few members of the senior class.
 Big Show is the culminating event of X-Week.
 In recent years, the multiple events of X-Week have been discarded in favor of a joint X-Dinner leading up to Big Show.

 Senior Project (since 2014)

-The Senior Project was developed by Assistant Director of Student Life Karl Radnitzer, who got the idea from a similar program at New Trier High School in Winnetka, IL.
-The project's goal is to allow second semester seniors to explore interests in a more career-oriented way than they would in a typical classroom setting.
+The Senior Project was developed in 2014 by Assistant Director of Student Life Karl Radnitzer, who got the idea from a similar program at New Trier High School in Winnetka, Illinois.
+The project allows second-semester seniors to explore interests in a more career-oriented way than they would in a typical classroom.
 The project connects students with mentors in the Champaign-Urbana community who can help them explore their academic interests outside of the school building.
 Students come up with ideas for projects and submit them for approval to a Senior Project committee.
 If a project is approved, students then spend their second semester doing work for their project around three times a week.
 Students have worked in various labs at the University of Illinois, at the Crisis Nursery, at Carle Hospital, and at Krannert Center for the Performing Arts.

+Quad Day (since 201?)

+Mirroring the University of Illinois event by the same name, Uni holds an annual club fair near the start of the Fall semester dubbed "Quad Day" for both incoming subfreshmen and returning students to explore the school's offerings.
+This event is held in the green space between the high school and Uni Gym.